-Dennis L. Cohen heads the firm's tax practice and has an extensive tax law background, which includes the full range of Federal, state and local income tax matters, with particular emphasis on the tax-wise structuring of commercial transactions, planning to minimize the tax burdens of businesses and individuals, and handling tax controversies with the Internal Revenue Service and other taxing authorities.
+Dennis is resident in the Philadelphia office of Cozen O'Connor where he co-chairs the Tax Practice Group.
+He has more than 35 years of experience advising clients on a broad range of federal, state, and local income tax matters, with an emphasis on the tax-wise structuring of commercial transactions, planning to minimize the tax burdens of businesses and individuals, and handling tax controversies with the Internal Revenue Service and other taxing authorities.

-Dennis attended the University of Pennsylvania where he received his Bachelor of Arts in 1969, and received his J.D. from the University of Pennsylvania Law School in 1972.
+Dennis attended the University of Pennsylvania where he received his Bachelor of Arts degree and received his J.D. from the University of Pennsylvania Law School.